cgsnider/Healthcare-Staffing-Nigeria/README.md

 * Job listings html parse bug fixed
 * Images on Jobs page not appearing fixed
 * Admin needing to refresh the page to see changes fixed
+* Unverfied professionals seeing blank jobs page fixed
+* Unverified facilities able to post jobs fixed

 #### Known Issues:
-* Occasionally when user reaches sight, platform mistakes users as logged in as professional.
+* Occasionally when user first reaches site, platform mistakes users as logged in as professional.
 (Cannot retrieve data from server like a professional)
 * On the applicant page for professionals, the placeholder image is used even if the posting facility has an image
 * If a user navigates to a page they are not suppose to reach, see gui of page but with no content.
+* Administrators can be created without verification
+* Access tokens expire without notifying the user

 ---